software-mansion-labs/expo-brownfield-target/docs/api.md

 });
 ```

-<a href="communication-api-android"></a>
+<a id="communication-api-android"></a>
 ### Android API

 `addListener`

 Registers a listener for messages from JavaScript.
-Returns the UUID of the listener which can be used to remove it
+Returns the UUID of the listener which can be used to remove it.

 ```kotlin
 addListener(callback: (Map<String, Any?>) -> Unit)